CX How-to

 5. Valve: Continually improve

-Businesses that consistently provide good customer service experiences never rest on their laurels.
-They constantly look for ways to improve service.
-For example, Valve, the creator of the video game distribution platform Steam, makes recommendations of games offered at significant discounts and has established streamlined processes that allow gamers to begin playing with just a few clicks.
+For example, Valve, the creator of the video game distribution platform Steam, recommends games offered at significant discounts and has established streamlined processes that allow gamers to begin playing with just a few clicks.

 7. LEGO: Empower employees to solve problems

-Empower your employees with the authority to make decisions and advocate for customers so they can confidently make purchasing decisions.
-Giving employees the autonomy to address customer issues without needing approval from managers speeds up the resolution process and provides a better overall experience.
-Most importantly, empowering staff boosts morale and job satisfaction.
-Employees who feel trusted to find solutions that keep customers happy while protecting the company’s interests will be more engaged and passionate about their work.
+Empower your customer service agents with the authority to make decisions and advocate for customers so they can confidently make purchasing decisions.
+Giving employees the autonomy to address customer issues without manager approval speeds up resolution and provides a better overall experience.

 At LEGO, customer service representatives are empowered to use their own judgment to find creative solutions.
 This includes the ability to send free LEGO sets to customers as a gesture of goodwill, a powerful tool for building loyalty and strengthening customer relationships.
-This level of trust and responsibility reinforces a culture of innovation and care, which is central to LEGO’s brand identity.

 8. IKEA: Offer self-service